tsmotlp/presentation/README.md

 Then, you can navigate to `http://localhost:3000` to use `Presentation`.

 ## Copyright and License
 The contents of this repository are licensed under the [MIT License](https://github.com/tsmotlp/presentation/blob/master/LICENSE).
-We respect and adhere to the copyright and usage permissions of each paper and resource.

 ## Contact Information
 For any questions or suggestions, please contact us through the following: